 Recognize Your Triggers

 The first step in managing eating disorders during the holidays is to be aware of your triggers.
 Understand which situations or foods may cause anxiety or trigger ED behaviors.
-Identifying these triggers can help you plan and identify where you may need to be more mindful of using coping mechanisms outside of your ED.
-For example, if you know that you tend to overeat when there are appetizers & you’re hungry, make a plan to eat a meal prior to heading to the event so you can set yourself up for success.
+Identifying these triggers can help you plan and identify where you may need to be more mindful of using coping mechanisms outside of your Eating Disorder.
+For example, one thing that I recommend for my clients who tend to eat past fullness at events is having them plan to eat a meal before heading to the event so they can set themselves up for success.

 Plan Ahead

 Planning is key to maintaining well-being during the holidays.
-If you’re attending holiday gatherings or parties, consider having a support system in place.
+If you’re attending holiday gatherings or parties, consider having a support system.
 Talk to a friend or family member about your concerns and ask for their assistance in providing emotional support during these situations.
+I am in frequent communication with my clients during this time for extra support!

 Set Realistic Expectations